sebastianjnuwu/KellyWorld/README.md

    • 🖼️ `K.icon` - show the server icon!

    • 🗣️ `K.say` - talk on some server channel used the bot!

+   • 🌍 `K.setlanguage` - select a language for your server!

 # ❤️ Donation